Mathilde is a theatre maker who considers the performing arts as a means of sharing, gathering and awakening.

 Born and raised in France, Mathilde studied Theater Literature at the University of Artois.
 The same year, she was accepted into the Conservatory of Lille where she trained as an actress.
 There, she specialized in art forms including Mask, Devising, Improvisation, Clowning and Directing.

-Enriched by these learnings, she started to perform for different projects with varied troupes at festivals in France.
-Pushed by the urge to discover how theatre is practised in other cultures, she also attended international workshops and the one-month intensive training of Suzuki and Viewpoints training by SITI Company in Paris.
-In order to fulfil her research on the origins of theatre and to meet other cultures, she joined Intercultural Theatre Institute in 2015.
+Enriched by these learnings, she performed a solo piece at festivals in France and Europe.
+Pushed by the urge to discover how theatre is practised in other cultures, she also attended international workshops and a one-month intensive training in Suzuki and Viewpoints training by SITI Company in Paris.
+In order to fulfil her research on the origins of theatre and to meet other cultures, she joined the Intercultural Theatre Institute (ITI) in 2015.

 After graduating from ITI, Mathilde became a full-time drama and performance teacher for Centre Stage School of the Arts, where she continues to dedicate her time and energy sharing her passion, discovering new acting methods and developing her own approach to the art.